 What Exactly Is a Profit & Loss (P&L) Report?

 Essentially, a P&L report is a statement that summarizes details of your expenses and revenue.
-Used to put together an overall budget planner strategy, it will contain a myriad of information to include incomings, outgoings, accounts payable and selection of other data that illustrates a business’s ability to generate sales and remain solvent.
+Used to put together an overall budget planner strategy, it will contain a myriad of information including incomings, outgoings, accounts payable and a selection of other data that illustrates a business’s ability to generate sales and remain solvent.

 What’s Included In a P&L Report?

-Look on your average P&L budget template and you’ll typically find the same components being included.
+Look at your average P&L budget template, and you’ll typically find the same components being included.
 The document can be used to guide important decisions relating to purchases and expansion by precisely detailing all business income and expenditures.

 The components you’ll encounter include: